Eight Tips for a Successful EMM Deployment.

 It’s much easier to amend policies already in place than create them when required, so aim to publish, at a minimum, the following policies/procedures before enrolling devices:

 Feel free to combine the above headings into larger BYOD/Corporate policies, add or amend as required.
 Once policies are in place, the organisation will know where it stands in relation to the use of mobile devices.
-These policies can also be pushed to employees while their devices are being enrolled, making it a mandatory step during enrolment and ensuring the policies are agreed to before gaining access to corporate data.
+These policies can also be pushed to employees while their devices are being enrolled, making it a mandatory step during enrollment and ensuring the policies are agreed to before gaining access to corporate data.

 Few organisations get it right on the first try, and that’s perfectly fine.